 4. Increases you pelvic diameter

-Studies have found that an upright positions during the second stage of labour was associated with a significant decrease in the use of interventions.
+Studies have found that an upright position during the second stage of labour was associated with a significant decrease in the use of interventions.

 Research also found that the pelvis opens up when the woman is in a squatting or hands and knee position, allowing more room for the baby to travel through.

 Giving birth in an upright position was associated with a shorter first stage of labour.
-Women who gave birth in an upright position have a first stage that were approximately one hour shorter.
+Women who gave birth in an upright position have a first stage that was approximately one hour shorter.

 Labouring in an upright position was associated with lower levels of pain during labour.

 Being in an upright position also allows for a better flow of blood to your baby.
 Lying down on your back can lead to a reduced flow of blood and oxygen to the baby by compressing the vena cava vein and the aorta.
 This can cause foetal distress, resulting in further interventions.